 Stand-alone electric heat-pump water heaters offer better efficiency than electric resistance heaters, but they are complex, costly, and still evolving as a standard commercial product.
-They provide the best efficiency when their cold-air discharge can be used to augment home air conditions, which may be a benefit in southern parts of the Marine climate region.
+They provide the best efficiency when their cold-air discharge can be used to augment home air conditions, which can be a benefit in the Mixed-Humid climate, especially the southern sections of this climate region.
 Conversely, they can contribute to an additional heating load during the winter.
 Optimizing these relationships along with this performance variation as a result of supply-water temperature and load pattern is quite challenging.
 Primarily because of the early state of technology deployment and reliability, stand-alone heat-pump water heaters are not considered a practical choice at the 30% level.
 Should these units improve in reliability, and if volume manufacturing brings costs down, then they would be worth considering as part of the overall package.